Skip to main content

 Entire budget variantโ€‹

-The value used in this condition (timeToBurnEntireBudget) should be greater or equal to the error budget allocation for an SLO using this condition.
-Itโ€™s because error budget allocation represents the time within which the budget would be exhausted in the most pessimistic scenario, where all events are bad (that is below the threshold raw metrics, no good events for count metrics).
+The value used in this condition (timeToBurnEntireBudget) should be greater than or equal to the error budget allocation for the SLO.
+This is because the error budget allocation represents the minimum time needed to exhaust the budget in the worst-case scenarioโ€”when all events fail to meet thresholds.
+It's physically impossible to burn the budget faster than this theoretical limit. tic scenario, where all events are bad (that is below the threshold raw metrics, no good events for count metrics).
 Itโ€™s not possible to burn the budget faster than that.

 • ok: 7h 12m